paul-armstrong-dev/ebury_trader/README.md

 #### Run the app

-Check example .env file;
+Check example.env file;
-- Rename to .env.test
+- Rename to .env
 - fill in all params or keep default;
     - Unfortunately I have not passed the DB name and port all the way through using the .env files so these need to stay as is.
 - Everything is containerized from the client, backend to the database.